Matthijs de Ligt: Bayern Munich

 On 19 July 2022, De Ligt signed for Bundesliga champions Bayern Munich on five-year contract for a reported initial fee of €67 million, potentially rising to €77 million in add-ons.
 On 21 August, he scored his first Bundesliga goal in a 7–0 away win over Bochum.

 On 8 March 2023, at the Champions League round of 16-second leg, he made a goal-line clearance against Paris Saint-Germain, after goalkeeper Yann Sommer lost the ball under pressure, to keep the goalless draw and scoreline at 1–0 on aggregate.
 The match ended in a 2–0 victory and qualification to the quarter-final.
 On 8 April, he scored the only goal from 25 yd in a 1–0 away win over Freiburg, four days after a 2–1 defeat against the same opponent in the DFB-Pokal quarter-finals.
 That strike was voted Bayern's goal of the month in the Bundesliga.
 He was also voted player of the month in both March and April.

 In the first half of the 2023–24 season, he sustained recurring injuries in his right knee, which led to him being surpassed by Dayot Upamecano and Kim Min-jae in the starting line-up under coach Thomas Tuchel.
-During the latter part of the season, de Ligt forged a robust partnership with newly acquired Eric Dier, contributing significantly to the club's advancement in the Champions League.
+During the latter part of the season, De Ligt forged a robust partnership with newly acquired Eric Dier, contributing significantly to the club's advancement in the Champions League.

 Manchester United

 In the 2024 summer transfer window, De Ligt attracted substantial interest from several top European clubs, particularly Manchester United.
 On 9 July 2024, it was reported that De Ligt had agreed personal terms with the Manchester side and a transfer looked likely.
 It was reported a transfer worth an initial €45 million plus €5 million in bonuses was agreed between the two clubs.
 On 13 August, Manchester United confirmed the transfer, with De Ligt signing a five-year contract.
 On 16 August, he made his debut for the club in a 1–0 win, as a substitute, against Fulham in the league.
 On 14 September, he scored his first goal for the club in a 3–0 win against Southampton at St Mary's Stadium in the league.

-On 8 November, he scored his first goal of the season, scoring a 96th minute equaliser against Tottenham Hotspur in a 2-2 draw.
+On 8 November 2025, he scored his first goal of the 2025–26 season, a 96th-minute equaliser against Tottenham Hotspur in a 2–2 draw.
+Later that year, he sustained a back injury which kept him sidelined for the remainder of the season.